Inheritance Tax & the Residence Nil Rate Band – A Simple Guide! | Curtis Parkinson

 A Simple Example:

 Joe Bloggs is single and has two daughters.
-Unfortunately, he passes away in September 2017 and leaves all of his estate to his children.
-His house is worth £400k and other assets of £50k.
-RNRB can be claimed against the first £100k of his house, which reduces the total value of his estate to £350k.
+Unfortunately, he passed away in September 2017 and left all of his estate to his children.
+His house is worth £400k, and other assets are £50k.
+RNRB can be claimed against the first £100k of his home, which reduces the total value of his estate to £350k.
 Once the other NRB has been deducted (i.e £325k), £25k of Joe Bloggs estate is liable for inheritance tax at 40%, meaning a tax bill of £10k.

 Are there any restrictions?